Stevie-Ray/hangtime-grip-connect/packages/docs/src/get-started.md

     // Start weight streaming (for a minute) remove parameter for a continues stream await stream(Motherboard, 60000)

+    // Manualy tare the device when the stream is running
+    // await tare(5000)

     // Manually call stop method if stream is continues
     // await stop(Motherboard)

+    // Download data to CSV: format => timestamp, frame, battery, samples, masses
+    // download()

     // Disconnect from device after we are done disconnect(Motherboard)